| Cannabis

 skin, could have helped cure people with a variety of physical

 and mental problems.
+"The

 medical use of cannabis during that time is supported by archaeological

-records" Chris Bennet
+records" Chris Bennet The author

 of the article, published in the US drugs magazine High Times,

 says his findings are based on a study of scriptural texts.
+Wide

-The article does not question the validity of the miracles reported
+use The article does not question the validity of the miracles reported

 in the Bible but rather examines whether the early Christian Church